open-education-hub/ccas/CCAS_pandoc_cleaned_png.md

 > joint probability density function and if  $Y=h(X) $
 >  such that  $h $
 >  is a
-> 1-1 function and continuously differentiable with inverse  $g $
+> one-to-one function and continuously differentiable with inverse  $g $
 >  so
 >  $X= g(Y) $
 > , then the density of  $Y $